On the supersingular locus of the Siegel modular variety of genus 3 or 4: Introduction

 The strategy of the proof is as follows: We first recall the Ekedahl-Oort stratification of $X_\mu(\tau)$ (see \S\ref{ADLV}).
 In fact, the stratifications in the main results are refinement of this stratification.
 By the non-emptiness criterion of the Iwahori-level affine Deligne-Lusztig variety (see \S\ref{LP}), we may and do eliminate empty Ekedahl-Oort strata.
 Then we decompose the remaining non-empty Ekedahl-Oort strata combining the case with spherical $\sigma$-support (Proposition \ref{spherical}) and the Deligne-Lusztig method (see \S\ref{DL method}).
 In the case $n=3$, we prove that the resulting stratification coincides with the $\J$-stratification in a similar way to the case of Coxeter type.
 The key to the proof of the closure relation is the equidimensionality of $X_\mu(\tau)$, which was established in \cite{HV12} and \cite{Takaya22}.

+In a future work, we want to pin down the precise scheme-theoretic structure of the above results, not just up to perfection.
+Such results would contribute to an intersection problem involving certain Shimura varieties.

 \textbf{Acknowledgments:} The authors wish to express their gratitude to Naoki Imai for valuable discussion.
+The authors would also like to thank Wei Zhang for suggesting potential applications.
+Moreover, the authors thank the referee for valuable suggestions.
 The first author was supported by the WINGS-FMSP program at the Graduate School of Mathematical Sciences, the University of Tokyo.
 The first author was also supported by JSPS KAKENHI Grant number JP21J22427.
 The second author was supported by JSPS KAKENHI Grant number JP22KJ1780.